CutFEM and ghost stabilization techniques for higher order space-time discretizations of the Navier-Stokes equations: Space--time finite element discretization with CutFEM

 \section{Space--time finite element discretization with CutFEM}

 Here we introduce our approximation of the Navier--Stokes system \eqref{eq:navier_stokes} by combining CutFEM and variational time discretization techniques.
 Firstly, we introduce the variational formulation of the Navier--Stokes system \eqref{eq:navier_stokes}.
 The next subsection is devoted to the discretization in space.
 Nitsche's method \cite{beckerMeshAdaptationDirichlet2002} is applied to incorporate Dirichlet boundary conditions in a weak form.
 Further, the ghost penalty stabilization along with the extension of the discrete in space functions to fictitious subdomains of fluid flow, i.e.\ to the domain of the moving rigid body here, are introduced.
 Together, the stabilization and the extension provide an implicit definition of the discrete functions on the background mesh for the time-independent pipe domain $\Omega$.
 The stabilization reduces spurious oscillations by irregular cuts of finite elements by the moving rigid body $\Omega_r^t$ and improves the conditioning of the resulting algebraic system; cf.~\cite{lehrenfeldEulerianFiniteElement2019}.
 Finally, the discretization in time by the discontinuous Galerkin method is done and the resulting fully discrete problem is presented.
 In this work, the space-time finite element approach is recovered as a time marching scheme by the choice of a discontinuous test basis.
-This is done with the perspective of getting linear systems of reasonable size, even though the systems still have a complex block structure due to the higher order time discretization; cf.~\cite{anselmannHigherOrderGalerkincollocation2019}.
-The extension of our geometric multigrid preconditioner for higher order Galerkin time discretizations \cite{anselmannParallelGeometricMultigrid2021} to CutFEM techniques is still an ongoing work and beyond the aim of this contribution.
+This is done with the perspective of getting linear systems of reasonable size, even though the systems still have a complex block structure due to the higher order time discretization; cf.~\cite{anselmannHigherOrderGalerkin2020}.